 Increasingly, research is finding that top-down one-size-fits-all approaches to policymaking in peace and development are often ineffectual and unsustainable (Wessells, 2015).
 However, local initiatives are not without their drawbacks (Boege, 2006), and can benefit from the lessons and insights from the science of peace.
 The Sustaining Peace Project team has been developing a community-science dialogue process that employs questions derived from evidence-based research on sustaining peace to facilitate community discussions on issues of interest and concern to communities.
 As part of the process, stakeholders are asked to reflect on a series of questions related to sustaining peace, such as: What would sustaining peace mean here?
 What are the main elements that you believe would be vital for peace to be sustained?
 The team calls this ground-truthing.

 Ground-truthing is a term derived from work with remote sensing data where satellite data is validated through comparison with grounded imagery.
 The project views ground-truthing as a novel method of qualitative data collection and dialogue facilitation that a) relies on direct observation and engagement with community stakeholders to verify, refine, or challenge models derived by inference; and b) employs evidence-based scientific models to structure community discourse on issues of concern to communities.
-The purpose of the Sustaining Peace Project’s ground-truthing method is to validate and refine academic understanding and assumptions against stakeholders’ lived experiences in their communities about peace and intergroup relationships, and then to incorporate the insights gleaned from this process into the project’s map of the factors and processes that help sustain peace (hyperlink to Visualizing Sustainable Peace).
+The purpose of the Sustaining Peace Project’s ground-truthing method is to validate and refine academic understanding and assumptions against stakeholders’ lived experiences in their communities about peace and intergroup relationships, and then to incorporate the insights gleaned from this process into the project’s map of the factors and processes that help sustain peace.